-[0192] An authentication module 51 that may provide for both internal and external authentication including the following processes:
+[0144] An abstraction module 52 that may provide internal and external abstraction that may include one or more of the following processes:

-- Internal authentication of privacy client 60 requests for TDRs, and privacy server 50 generation of TDRs. - External authentication before allowing participation in desired actions, activities, or processes and use of TDRs to authenticate recipients as approved to receive Time Keys (TKs), Association Keys (AKs) and / or Replacement Keys (RKs) as may be necessary to unlock contents of TDRs.

-- c.
-One example implementation of the authorization module may include allowing delegation of the ability to request generation of DDIDs and associated TDRs to other parties authorized by the controlling entity. - [0193] An abstraction module 52 that may provide internal and external abstraction that may include one or more of the following processes: - a.
-Selecting DDIDs by means of generating unique DDIDs or accepting or modifying temporally unique, dynamically changing values to serve as DDIDs. - b.
-Associating DDIDs with data attributes or attribute combinations to form TDRs for given Data Subjects, actions, activities, processes or traits. - c.
-Including only a portion of relevant data attributes in TDRs thereby disassociating the data attributes pertaining to a Data Subject and / or relevant for a given action, activity, process or trait. - d.
-Replacing one or more of data attributes contained in one or more TDRs with DDIDs. - e.
+25 a.
+Selecting DDIDs by means of generating unique DDIDs or accepting or modifying temporally unique, dynamically changing values to serve as DDIDs.

+b.
+Associating DDIDs with data attributes or attribute combinations to form TDRs for given Data Subjects, actions, activities, processes or traits.

+c.
+Including only a portion of relevant data attributes in TDRs thereby disassociating the data attributes pertaining to a Data Subject and / or relevant for a given action, activity, process or trait.

+d.
+Replacing one or more of data attributes contained in one or more TDRs with DDIDs.

+e.
 Replacing with DDIDs one or more references to external networks, internets, intranets, and / or computing devices that may be integrated, or communicate, with one or more embodiments of the present invention.

-[0194] A maintenance module 53 that may store:
+35 [0145] A maintenance module 53 that may store:

-- a.
-TDR information pertaining to Data Subjects, actions, activities, processes or traits, "Pertinent Data" (defined as data initially associated with a DDID and / or data aggregated with a DDID during and / or following the time period of association) and / or DDIDs; and - b.
-Key information pertaining to (a) Time Keys (TKs) reflecting information regarding the time periods during which each DDID was associated with a particular Data Subject, attribute, attribute combination, action, activity, process or trait, (b) Association Keys (AKs) and / or (c) Replacement Keys (RKs); Thereby allowing the TDRs to be later re-associated with a particular attribute, attribute combination, action, activity, process, trait and / or associated Data Subject.
-In addition, the maintenance module may perform further analysis and processing of attributes, or attribute combinations in a secure environment.
+a.
+TDR information pertaining to Data Subjects, actions, activities, processes or traits, "Pertinent Data" (defined as data initially associated with a DDID and / or data aggregated with a DDID during and / or following the time period of association) and / or DDIDs; and

+- b.
+Key information pertaining to (a) Time Keys (TKs) reflecting information regarding the time periods during which each DDID was associated with a particular Data Subject, attribute, attribute combination, action, activity, process or trait, (b) Association Keys (AKs) and / or (c) Replacement Keys (RKs); Thereby allowing the TDRs to be later re-associated with a particular attribute, attribute combination, activity, process, trait and / or associated Data Subject.
+In addition, the maintenance module may perform further analysis and processing of attributes, or attribute - 45 combinations in a secure environment.

-[0195] An access log module 54 that may include collecting and storing information to enable post-incident forensic analysis in the event of system error and / or misuse.
+[0146] An access log module 54 that may include collecting and storing information to enable post-incident forensic analysis in the event of system error and / or misuse.

-[0196] A verification module 55 that may include validating and verifying the integrity of aggregated data profiles including data attributes, attribute combinations, DDIDs, and TDRs at any point in time.
+[0147] A verification module 55 that may include validating and verifying the integrity of aggregated data profiles including data attributes, attribute combinations, DDIDs, and TDRs at any point in time.

-[0197] As described herein, embodiments of the present invention are directed to promoting privacy, anonymity, security, and accuracy in relation to electronic data and network communication, analysis and / or research.
-In one example, data elements pertaining to Data Subjects, actions, activities, processes or traits may be abstracted by linking data elements pertaining to the Data Subject, action, activity, process or trait to independent attributes or dependent attributes and / or separating data elements pertaining to the Data Subject, action, activity, process or trait into independent attributes or dependent attributes.
+[0148] As described herein, embodiments of the present invention are directed to promoting privacy, anonymity, security, and accuracy in relation to electronic data and network communication, analysis and / or research.
+In one example, data elements pertaining to Data Subjects, actions, activities, processes or traits may be abstracted by linking data elements pertaining to the Data Subject, action, activity, process or trait to independent attributes or dependent

+55 attributes and / or separating data elements pertaining to the Data Subject, action, activity, process or trait into independent attributes or dependent attributes.
 For purposes of this disclosure, a data attribute may refer to any data element that can be used, independently or in combination with other data elements, to identify a Data Subject, such as a person, place or thing, and / or associated actions, activities, processes or traits.